-Some buyers make purchases on impulse; others take their time and try to avoid risk.
+Some buyer types make purchases on impulse; other buyer types take their time and try to avoid risk.

-Some buyers are very loyal; others will automatically choose the cheapest option.
+Some buyer types are very loyal; other buyer types will automatically choose the cheapest option.

 To sell to all these different buyer types we need to be able to adapt our selling behaviour and make the buying process easy for each type of buyer we come across.